konstruktoid/container-nginx-build/README.md

 # Static NGINX on Busybox

-This is just some sort of concept and will run a statically built [NGINX](https://www.nginx.com/) server with almost no options enabled on a [Busybox](https://busybox.net) binary compiled without most functions.
+This is some sort of concept and will run a statically built [NGINX](https://www.nginx.com/) server with almost no options enabled on a [Busybox](https://busybox.net) binary compiled without most applets.

 ## Build the images

-If you want to skip the manual build and run steps required, you can just `bash ./image_builds.sh` and then jump to the "Start the NGINX container" section.
+If you want to skip the manual build and run steps required, you can just jump to the "Start the NGINX container" section.

+`bash ./image_builds.sh` will perform all build and run steps if you've made some changes you would like too test.
+Note that the `html/index.html` file will be overwritten as well.

 ### Build the Busybox image